PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 You can do a lot with CSS but some layouts cannot be implemented with only CSS and you need to add some markup, for instance wrap your columns in a `<div class="row">`.

-But since in the Starter Theme we wanted to make no assumption about which technologies designers will use, we decided to implement no layout at all.
+But since in the Starter Theme we wanted to make no assumption about which technologies designers will use we decided to implement no layout at all.
 You will get columns that are displayed one after another vertically.

 Want your columns to look like real columns ?
 Then it's your job to add the necessary classes and/or markup.
-If you think your customers have recent browsers, you may just use flexbox and be done with it - we're not imposing anything, so no bootstrap.
+If you think your customers have recent browsers you may just use flexbox and be done with it - we're not imposing anything, so no bootstrap.

 ## How Are We Going to Do It?
 Want to get involved?

 We believe that starting from scratch will give the best results to achieve the cleanest possible theme structure.

-We're going to create a dedicated repository on GitHub and issues will be tracked there (not on forge.prestashop.com).
+We've created a <a href="https://github.com/PrestaShop/StarterTheme" target="_blank">dedicated repository on GitHub</a> and issues will be tracked there (not on forge.prestashop.com).
 We will also create a PrestaShop branch called `starter-theme` where all necessary changes to the PrestaShop core will happen.

 We know many people are interested in this project and wish to contribute.
-Contributions are very welcome as there will be enough work for everyone :) As usual you can send us pull requests but if you want to work more closely with us, just write to us and we'll work something out.
+Contributions are very welcome as there will be more than enough work for everyone :)

+As usual you can send us pull requests but if you want to work more closely with us, just write to us and we'll work something out.

 ## But Aren't You Going to Break Everything?

 To be honest, it is likely.
 But it's a necessary evil.

 We're not sure at this point if 1.6 themes will be compatible with 1.7.0.0.
-We have huge plans for the Starter Theme and we do not want to sacrifice good software design in favor of retro-compatibility.
+We have huge plans related to the Starter Theme and we do not want to sacrifice good software design in favor of retro-compatibility.

 Existing modules will probably require adjustments too, but they should be minimal.

+If we break things you'll be the first to know and we'll give you time to adjust.